TRIAEIOU/flexible-cloze-2/README.md

 - 2021-12-15: Custom scroll logic implemented, it should now automatically scroll to fit as many active clozes as possible when required (scrolling as little as possible but with a single line margin).
 Minor code refactoring.
 - 2021-11-13: Added selective update dialog inc. temporary backup of previous template.
 Added exposed cloze functionality (see above).
 Added option to iterate inactive clozes (see above).
 Added option to always start next/previous iteration from top (see above).
 Split FCZ BEGIN/END content into FUNCTIONALITY and STYLING for selective updates.
 Added symbol legend at bottom.
 Refactoring of code.
 - 2021-11-15: Added functionality/options to initially show or hide inactive clozes (--show-all-on-back) and additional fields (--show-additional-on-back).
 Added a "show all button" (stylable under .fcz-show-all-btn-class).
+- 2022-01-06: Scroll logic bug fix.
+- 2022-02-11: Made exposed cloze character/string configurable (to allow character/string that does not cause TTS to kick in), made scroll behaviour configurable (as little as possible or center active clozes).